Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "And one of these days *you’re* gonna figure out all these superstitions of yours don’t do shit."
 Vinther joked.

-*"Uh, guys…"* Coombes got on the line again. *"Company just got in touch.
+*"Uh, guys..."* Coombes got on the line again. *"Company just got in touch.
 One of their recon satellites picked up an atmospheric disturbance over north Africa.
 Somebody’s got a bird in the air doing Mach eight."*

 "Whereabouts over North Africa?"
 Vinther asked.